marconetsf/studioDoor/README.md

 Algorithm - When the ESP8266 working as a WebServer receive a http request it will send de right pulse to control a servo that will moviment the door to open.
 When the door open, a sensor (that will be installed ahead of the door) will start to captate the presence in a small perimete to recognize when the person left the door range and close it.

-# About the facial recognition
+# About the facial recofnition

 xxx